Paradiddley/hx-api/README.md

 This should download all necessary images, start up the containers and run migrations/seeds.

-There is also an exported Postman collection included that contains predefined routes to consume the API.
-You can find this in the `postman/` directory.
+There is also an exported Postman collection and environment variables that contains predefined routes to consume the API.
+You can find this in the `postman` directory.

 ### Testing
 The project uses PHPUnit for functional and unit tests.